openUC2/openUC2.github.io/docs/01_Toolboxes/06_DiscoveryFluorescence/01_Fluoresence_smart_microscope.md

 1. **Build the Baseplate**: This will connect the LED-matrix, probe insert, movable infinity objective, beamsplitter and the camera (which is already connected to the tube lens).Attach wo extra baseplates for the Z-stage
 2. **Attach the LED-matrix**: Place the LED-matrix and than the probe insert behind it, securing both with two baseplates on top.
 3. **Install the movable Infinity-Objective**: Drill the objective into the attachment of the electronic Z-stage.
-Because in this Assembly the Z-stage lays flat on the ground use the insert thats closest to the Z-stage.
+Because in this Assembly the Z-stage lays flat on the ground choose the insert thats closest to the Z-stage.
 As shown below the lettering "stage" is placed upward.
-If the Z-stage isn't already set up, insert the 8 grub screws on the long sides to attach the baseplates.
+Innsert the technical pins on the long sides to attach the baseplates.
 4. **Position the beamsplitter cube**: Insert the beamsplitter cube (you can leave it empty for now, it will be needed when assembling the fluorescence microscope).
 5. **Add the camera**: Finally, attach the camera unit behind the beamsplitter and secure everything with a second layer of baseplates.